Annamaria Lusardi

-Annamaria Lusardi is an Italian-born economist and the Denit Trust Distinguished Scholar and Professor of Economics and Accountancy at The George Washington University School of Business.
-In 2011 she founded and continues to serve as the Academic Director of the Global Financial Literacy Excellence Center.
+Annamaria Lusardi is an Italian-born economist and the Denit Trust Distinguished Scholar and Professor of Economics and Accountancy at Stanford University School of Business.
+In 2011 she founded and serves as the Academic Director of the Global Financial Literacy Excellence Center.
 Her interests focus on financial literacy and financial education.
+As of early 2025, she was also a non-resident fellow at Bruegel.

 Education

 Annamaria Lusardi studied at Bocconi University, located in Milan, Italy.
 In 1986 she graduated with a BA in economics.
-Lusardi continued her studies in the United States at Princeton University, where she earned a PhD in economics in 1992.
+She earned a PhD in economics in 1992 at Princeton University.

 Career

 After graduating from Princeton, Lusardi taught economics at Princeton University, the University of Chicago Harris School of Public Policy, the University of Chicago Booth School of Business, and Columbia Business School.
 She also taught at Dartmouth College since 1992 as an Associate Professor of Economics.
 In 2006, Lusardi became a Professor Economics at Dartmouth.
 From 2009 to 2019, she was the Joel Z. and Susan Hyatt Professor of Economics at Dartmouth.
 In 2010, Lusardi began working at the George Washington School of Business where she is a chair professor.
 Since 2014, Lusardi has served as the Denit Trust Distinguished Scholar and Professor of Economics and Accountancy at the School of Business.
 Lusardi is the director of the George Washington University Financial Literacy Center, a joint initiative between Dartmouth College, the RAND corporation, and the Wharton School.
 In 2014 she was elected chair of the Research Committee of the Organization for Economic Co-operation and Development/International Network on Financial Education.

+While Lusardi is an economist by training, she views economics as the foundational discipline underpinning personal finance, with personal finance representing a specialized application of economic principles focused on individual decision-making and financial well-being.

 Lusardi served as the faculty advisor to the office of Financial Education of the U.S. Treasury from September to December in 2009.
 Additionally, Lusardi testified to the lack of financial capability and literacy among Americans and the necessity of financial education in high schools before the U.S. Subcommittee on Children and Families of the Senate Committee on Health, Education, Labor, and Pensions.
 Italy also sought Lusardi's advice.
 In 2017, Lusardi was appointed as the director of the Committee for Financial Education.

-Teaching

-Annamaria Lusardi has a focus in the field of Economics, Financial Literacy and Financial Education.
-She is a current professor at The George Washington University School of Business teaching Financial Decision Making - Implication for the consumer and professional, Macroeconomics for the Global Economy, and Personal Financial Management.
-She shows the theoretical and empirical implications of financial illiteracy on an economy.
-She also uses her expertise in retirement and estate planning in showing the contrast between financial literacy and illiteracy.